hasib-insights/ds_ml-foundations/01_Python_basics/03_Numbers.md

 print(type(z)) # <class 'int'>
 ```
 ## Float
-Float, or "floating point number" is a number, positive or negative, containing one or more decimals.
+`Float` or "floating point number" is a number, positive or negative, containing one or more decimals.
 ```python
 x = 1.10
 y = 1.0